In celebration of silliness

 Who knows, in a few weeks the water herein could be enjoying a nice weekend as waves lapping against the beach of Boulogne-sur-Mer on the French coast, closer to where we are walking than London as the crow flies.
 Or any bird actually.
 But for the moment it is trapped in by high brick walls on either side, designed to stop the tides completely flooding the unspoilt salt marshes of the nature reserve on one side and totally spoilt members of Rye Golf Club on the other.

-About halfway towards the beach, my younger son (8 years old at the time) decides he had a stone in his shoe.
+About halfway towards the beach, my younger son (8 years old at the time) decides he has a stone in his shoe.
 I say “decides” because he doesn’t have a stone in his shoe at all: he’s just a bit tired and being a bit of a pain in the arse.
 I love him with all my heart, but he does have “pain in the arse” in his locker and trust me, he will pull it out whenever he feels the need.

 So there I am, sitting on a bench, taking his shoe off for the third time and considering whether I can get away with just leaving him here forever.
 My wife and elder son have carried on walking with our dog and the visiting Welsh folk.
 If you look at the pic below, I’m at point 1.
 [Yes that’s correct, dear reader: I have done a bloody diagram.
 You are most welcome.]